 A substantial number of adults accessing DAAT services are also receiving mental health care at the same time, and this is increasing.
-Across Kent, in 2012/13, 19% of adults accessing DAAT services were receiving care from mental health services for reasons other than substance misuse.47
+Across Kent, in 2012/13, 19% of adults accessing DAAT services were receiving care from mental health services for reasons other than substance misuse.

-There has been a 282% increase in episodes of treatment for dual diagnosis in Kent since 2008 (table 17).
+There has been a 282% increase in episodes of treatment for Dual Diagnosis in Kent since 2008 (table 17).

 The following data is from the 'episodes' of care that are provided in Kent 'Structured Substance Misuse Treatment' services.
 The term 'episodes' of care means the episode of treatment and one person may have a number of 'episodes' of care.
-Although this is helpful for payment - this is not a good way to assess need for

-45 National Mental Health Development Unit and The NHS Confederation, 2009, p1 numbers of patients in treatment and rates were not available for this needs assessment
+Although this is helpful for payment - this is not a good way to assess need for numbers of patients in treatment and rates were not available for this needs assessment